TheRenegadeCoder/sample-programs/README.md

 As an added note, I try to write articles for all the contributions.
 If you're interesting in helping out with that, [register for an account](https://therenegadecoder.com/membership-join/membership-registration/) on The Renegade Coder.
-When you're done, let me know, so I can elevate your priveleges.
+When you're done, let me know, so I can elevate your privileges.
 I'm always excited to have support from guest authors.

 ## Code of Conduct